-Measure the ethylene glycol content (antifreeze and corrosion protection) with a refractometer following the instructions in the Changing the coolant and cleaning the cooling system section.
+Measure the ethylene glycol content (antifreeze and corrosion protection) with a refractometer following the instructions in the Checking the coolant's antifreeze and corrosion protection section.

 Risk of freezing

 The engine should not be subjected to heavy loads when ice starts to build up in the cooling system.